SamNguyen2k5/NUSC-ISC-FootballAnalysis/reports/2510/report-01.typ

 Assuming every football field has the same size and layout #footnote[This is not always the case.
 The current regulation allows for fields to have a variable size of 90-120m in length and 50-90m in width, therefore each field may have a different size than another.
 Our project uses the field size of $110 times 75$m.] of $110 times 75$m, we can always map a template football field to the actual field displayed on the image via a homography $H$.
 Such homography can be reconstructed using the DLT algorithm when more than $4$ point-to-point correspondences are found.

-For instance, given the coordinates of the field's top and left border lines, the top left corner keypoint can be computed as:
-$ hvec(p)_"FIELD_TOP_LEFT" = hvec(l)_"FIELD_BOX_TOP" times hvec(l)_"FIELD_BOX_LEFT" $

-This can be done for all the visible keypoints on the field, as well as off-screen keypoints whose constituent lines are visible.
-Using the found correspondences, apply the DLT algorithm directly to find the homography $H$.
-All other keypoints can be found by applying the homography on the template field.

 #figure(
   caption: [Defined field lines in the dataset @noauthor_soccernet_2025 (left); Keypoint recovery method (right)], )[